 The bigger picture for Bolivia

-The tariff cut is the latest step in a rapid-fire reform drive Paz has run largely by decree since taking office in November.
+The tariff cut is the latest step in a rapid-fire reform drive Paz has run largely by decree since taking office on November 8, 2025.
 He has already ended fuel subsidies, moved to a floating currency and courted an international lending programme, all while facing a fragmented Congress.

 For a foreign resident or importer in Bolivia, the practical effect is that some goods should get a little cheaper at the border even as the weaker currency pushes the other way.
 The net result will vary product by product and will take time to show up on shelves.